jlkravitz/joshuakravitz.me/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in causal inference, and I'm passionate about using analytics to support progressive causes.
+bio: I'm a data enthusiast looking to make a difference.

 interests:
 - Progressive analytics